tasneem-alsheikh/maze-runner/README.md

 # Run with custom maze dimensions
 python main.py --width 40 --height 40 --auto --visualize
 ```

+### Jupyter Notebook Visualization
+To run the maze visualization in Jupyter Notebook:

+1. Make sure you have activated your virtual environment and installed all dependencies
+2. Open the project in Visual Studio Code
+3. Select the correct Python interpreter:
+   - Press `Ctrl+Shift+P` to open the command palette
+   - Type "Python: Select Interpreter"
+   - Choose the interpreter from your created environment:
+     - If using venv: Select the interpreter from `venv/bin/python` (Linux/Mac) or `venv\Scripts\python.exe` (Windows)
+     - If using Conda: Select the interpreter from the `maze-runner` environment
+4. Open the `maze_visualization.ipynb` notebook in VS Code
+5. VS Code will automatically start a Jupyter server
+6. Run all cells to see the maze visualization in action

 Available arguments:
 - `--type`: Choose between "random" (default) or "static" maze generation